tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/访问TcaplusDB表/通过RESTful API 读写_intl.md

 >!
 The operations must be performed in the CVM under your Tencent Cloud account.

-If, for example, you received the following access point information and create a table tb_online in the deployment unit with the ZoneID  1.
+If, for example, you received the following access point information and create a table tb_online in the deployment unit with ZoneID  1.

 * AppID:2
 * AppKey:3aa84dd773826cd655e9f24a249d68bb